 Alarmingly, depression is increasing at a rate of 20% annually.

-The ultimate cause of depression is complex and hot debated.
-Depression is related to certain chemical imbalances in the brain.
+The ultimate cause of depression is complex and hotly debated.
+Mood is affected by many different chemicals, genes, nerves and processes.
+Depression is related to certain chemical imbalances in the brain, although these imbalances are very complex and different for each person depending a wide variety of factors.
 These imbalances can be caused by, or at least emerge from, genetic factors.
-It can also be started by disease or physical trauma.
+They can also be catalysed by disease or physical trauma.
 However, chemical imbalances can also emerge from lifestyle, social and environmental factors.

-Lifestyle, social and environmental factors are external factors (not related to genes or disease, for instance).
-They include things like prolonged stress at home or work, distressing experiences in childhood, lack of physical health, physical stress from poor nutrition and pollution, coping with the loss of a loved one, or traumatic events such as natural disasters or war.
+Lifestyle, social and environmental factors include things like prolonged stress at home or work, distressing experiences in childhood, lack of physical health, physical stress from poor nutrition and pollution, coping with the loss of a loved one, isolation and loneliness, or traumatic events such as natural disasters or war.
 Sometimes researchers refer to these as sociological or psychosocial factors since they bring together events that happen out in society with the inner workings of a person’s mind.

 Processed food is scientifically connected to depression.
 A University College London team researched the relationship between depression and diet.
 They discovered that people who regularly eat foods such as sweetened desserts, fried food, processed meat, refined grains and high-fat dairy products are 58% more likely to be clinically depressed.
 On the other hand, those who eat a diet rich in whole foods, like fruit, vegetables and lean protein, are 26% less likely to be depressed.

 A diet high in processed food is sorely lacking in key nutrition that allows your mind and body to function.
 You don’t find Vitamin D, omega 3 fatty acids, magnesium and trace minerals in junk food.
 Sugar and other food additives such as colourings are proven to affect mood.